 5 TESTING

-The selected samples of the floats shall be subjected to the extra buoyancy test and pressure test, according to the method given in Annex A and B respectively.
-The pressure test shall be carried out for a period of 48 hours.
+The selected samples of the floats shall be subjected to the extra buoyancy test and pressure test, according to the method given in Annex A and Annex B respectively.
+The pressure test shall be carried out for a period of 48 h.

 6 DESIGNATION